Non Sequitur by Wiley Miller for October 14, 2017

 13. Cheshirecat chandra complg 1024

-Silly Season over 6 years ago
+Silly Season about 7 years ago

 “I can believe that a stone age man built a wooden boat large enough to house every species on Earth, but climate change just seems a bit of a stretch to me.” – Originator unknown